• Skip to primary navigation

 But, they wanted these chickens to be able to withstand the quicker growth rate, unlike other meat birds.
 The Cornish Crosses tend to have weaker legs, so they made sure the Red Rangers were healthier.

-It is said that Red Rangers are a cross of meat birds such as the Delawares and Cornish Crosses along with crosses of egg chickens such as New Hampshires and Rhode Island Reds.
+It is said that Red Rangers are a cross of meat birds such as the Delawares and Cornish Crosses along with crosses of egg chickens such as New Hampshire chickens and Rhode Island Reds.
 If you are looking for a breed with a strong, well-known heritage to breed your own chickens, Red Rangers are probably not the right fit for you.

 Many wanted a meat chicken that they didn’t have to wait six months before they could butcher.
 They wanted chickens that grow faster but also had the body able to withstand the quicker growth.
 After breeding a variety of chickens, the Red Ranger was born!